Research Roundup · Updated July 2026

 How we compiled this

 All 52 statistics on this page link to their original sources — analyst press releases, primary research reports, vendor surveys with disclosed methodology, peer-reviewed papers, and official announcements.
-We verified each figure against the original publication in June 2026, and where a widely-cited number is older than 2025 (like the HBR speed-to-lead study), we say so instead of pretending it's new.
+We verified each figure against the original publication in July 2026, and where a widely-cited number is older than 2025 (like the HBR speed-to-lead study), we say so instead of pretending it's new.

 None of the numbers on this page are wysdym's own.
 We'd rather show you the industry's real data than dress up our opinions as research.
 Where we editorialize, it's clearly labeled as "the wysdym lens."